Greywater Drywell

 Just found your site and I have to say I think you’ve found about the perfect tight rope between the various competing requirements.

-I live in North central Wisconsin and am thinking of a similar project.
+I live near you and am thinking of a similar project.
 I’m thinking I may work in modules to make it more affordable.
 Build on container then add on down the road.
 What do you think?
 How hard do you think it is to add on to these?

 Brandy: